appbaseio/reactivesearch/content/api/rest/quickstart.md

 ## Streaming Search

 Streaming document updates seems straightforward, can we apply rich filters and queries to our streams?
 Yes, we can.
-We can specify any ElasticSearch Query DSL request, and get responses via streams.
+We can specify any Elasticsearch Query DSL request, and get responses via streams.

 We will see it here with a `match_all` query request.